London’s two most successful clubs, Arsenal and Chelsea, recommence their bitter rivalry tonight at Stamford Bridge.

 Cech left Chelsea for Arsenal in 2015 after finding first-team are losing his place to Thibaut Courtois, where he became the only goalkeeper to win the Premier League’s Golden Glove with two different teams.

-Cech’s 202 clean sheets are the most in Premier League history.
+Cech retired as a goalkeeping legend of the modern era though, his 202 clean sheets the most in Premier League history.

 Plucked from Barcelona’s fabled La Masia academy as a teenager with an outrageous mullet, Fabregas moved to Arsenal in the hope of an easier route to first-team football.